OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/low_level_app.md

 donationsV1 = DonationsV1.at(donationsV0.address)
 ```

-Then we create a proxy to the standard library version of the ERC721 contract, declaring our `donationV1` proxy address as the owner:
+Then we create a proxy to the EVM package version of the ERC721 contract, declaring our `donationV1` proxy address as the owner:

 ```js
 const token = await app.createProxy(